raphaelalmeidamartins/front-end-online-store/README.md

 ## :man_technologist: Developed Skills

-* Work in group using agile development methologies
+* Work in group using agile development methodologies
 * Develop a React application using React Router
 * Fetch data from a public API